dialop/lotide/README.md

 ## Installation

-[Clone](https://github.com/dialop/lotide.git) or fork this repo into your own directory, alternatively you can use the following commandline:
+[Clone](https://github.com/dialop/lotide.git) or fork this repository into your own directory, alternatively you can use the following commandline:

 `$ git clone https://github.com/dialop/lotide`

 or if you're using NPM:

 `$ npm i https://github.com/dialop/lotide`

+---

+Add the library to any file using:

+`const [variableName] = require('[repoLocation]/lotide')`

 ## Table of Contents